jonathanlloyd/rif/docs/content/_index.md

 # HTTP made really easy
 Keep your **R**equests **I**n **F**iles.

-RIF is a command-line tool that allows you to store complex multi-parameter HTTP requests as simple template files to make testing and interacting with HTTP APIs a breeze.
+RIF is a command-line tool that allows you to store repetitive and complex HTTP requests as files to make testing and interacting with HTTP APIs a breeze.